 The Fokker T-2 flew non-stop from New York to San Diego, despite fog, mechanical problems and uncertain navigation through rainstorms.
 This year marks the 100th anniversary of the flight.

-The Fokker T-2 is now in the permanent collection of the Smithsonian and famous as the first aircraft to fly coast-to-coast – non-stop.
-Just 12 years earlier, the Wright Vin Fiz flew coast-to-coast – in 55 days with 70 landings in a dozen states!
+The Fokker T-2 is now in the permanent collection of the Smithsonian and famous as the first to fly coast to coast – non-stop.
+Just 12 years earlier, the Wright Vin Fiz flew coast to coast – in 55 days with 70 landings and 12 crashes in a dozen states!

 It was an impressive aircraft with an 80 foot wingspan and built for the U.S. Army Air Service by the Netherlands Aircraft Company, founded by the Dutch aviation pioneer – Anthony Fokker.
 It was reconfigured for the long flight by adding extra fuel tanks in the wings and a second set of controls in the rear cabin.

-Two U.S. Army Air Service lieutenants, Oakley Kelly and John Macready, made their first coast-to-coast attempt flying from west to east in an effort to take advantage of the prevailing westerly winds and higher octane gas in California.
+Two Army Air Service lieutenants, Oakley Kelly and John Macready, made their first coast-to-coast attempt flying from west to east in an effort to take advantage of the prevailing westerly winds and higher octane gas in California.
 They took off from San Diego but fog in the mountain passes turned them back.